 By fostering the social-emotional development in our kids, we can do just that.
 It’s not always easy to parent this way.
 We often feel we are going “against the grain” of modern culture by valuing kindness, empathy and real connection with our kids.
 But isn’t it worth it?

 Research backs up our mission–kids who have strong social emotional skills tend to be happier over the course of their lives.
 Why?
-These skills make everything in life better–relationships, job dynamics, even academics.
+These skills make everything in life better — relationships, job dynamics, even academics.

 In the past, social emotional development may have been considered just a set of “soft skills” that were only relevant for those “helping” professions like nurses or teachers.
 These days are long gone.
 Across the business spectrum, companies are realizing the benefit that employees bring when they have strong social emotional skills like cooperation, communication, empathy, and conflict resolution.

-How Can Parents Help with Emotional Development?
+How Can Parents Support Social Emotional Development?

 Fostering social emotional skills in our children requires many of the same strategies that we use to help our kids gain any life skill–prioritizing, modeling, practice.
 Social-emotional development takes years, but the attention you give to fostering these skills will serve kids well for the rest of their lives.

-Prioritizing Social Emotional Development
+Prioritizing Social Emotional Skills

 First, of course, making social-emotional development a priority in our lives and that of our kids is the first step in growing these skills.

-The Secret to Raising Happy Kids: Don’t Focus on Happiness
+- The Secret to Raising Happy Kids: Don’t Focus on Happiness

-Super Simple, Research-Backed Ways to Raise a Thankful Child
+- Super Simple, Research-Backed Ways to Raise a Thankful Child

-Raising Compassionate Kids: The Role of Nature and Nurture
+- Raising Compassionate Kids: The Role of Nature and Nurture

-How Understanding Growth Mindset Will Help Your Child Look at Failure in a Whole New Way
+- How Understanding Growth Mindset Will Help Your Child Look at Failure in a Whole New Way

 Modeling Social Emotional Skills